 When the lights go off suddenly, most people reflexively panic.
 It is the same reaction your pet has if the costume suddenly slips down over their eyes.
 Ensure that everything is well secured, or avoid wigs and headgear entirely, even if that witch hat is SUPER cute!

 A Bad Fit

 One last tip before you go shopping, have them practice wearing the costume around the house in advance.
 It’ll help your pet get used to it without all the Halloween night distractions.
-You’ll also be able to check to see if there are any irritations or modifications that you need to make.
-Have a wonderful time on Halloween and stay safe!
+You’ll also be able to check to see if there are any irritations or modifications you need to make.
+Have a wonderful time on Halloween, and stay safe!